evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

   <img class='isMax150PxWide' src='/image/blog/2016-04-16-programming-harmonic-oscillator/003_0030_angular_frequency_of_harmonic_oscillator.png' alt='Angular frequency of harmonic oscillator omega = sqrt(k/m)'>
 </div>

-However, instead of this general solution we will use a numerical method of solving the Equation 3.
+However, instead of this general solution we will use a numerical method to solve Equation 3 and position the box in the simulation.